16 YEARS OF PRECISION

 MORE THAN A TO-DO LIST

-WHERE IS THE "DUALITY"?
+WHERE WAS THE "DUALITY"?

 I had 20 sketchbooks filled with too many ideas and a studio apartment overflowing with fabric I prematurely bought.
 But in the middle of this creative fever dream, I saw a void.
-The "athleisure" world was booming, but it felt sterile—functional, sure, but missing personality.
+The "athleisure" world was growing, but it felt sterile—functional, sure, but missing personality.
 I became obsessed with creating the ultimate hybrid-layer: a garment that wasn't limited to the outdated rules of gender, body shape, season, or trend.
-An investment piece that could transition from a morning coffee run to a late-night studio session to back home on the couch.
+Essentially, an investment piece that could transition from a morning coffee run to a late-night studio session to back home on the couch.

 ONE VISION, TWO HEARTS

 In August 2020, I soft-launched BRANDO and Smile Stringz at the Jersey Shore to close family and friends and neighbors as they walked up the street to the beach.
 A single pullover offered in a single color.
-And a colorful assortment of accessories.
-Something for everyone: an impossible goal I had set that ended up being a total success.
+And a colorful assortment of interchangeable accessories.
+Something for everyone: an impossible goal I had set for myself that ended up being a total success.
 Finally, I was able to share the two inseparable sides of how I see the world.

 SIX YEARS, ONE NEIGHBORHOOD